tuxrem/fail2ban-ui/README.md

 #### Authentication and Authorization

 - **SSH Key Management**: Use strong SSH keys like 4096-bit RSA or even better Ed25519.
-When using RSA no smaler bit size please.
+When using RSA no smaller bit size please.
 - **Service Accounts**: Use dedicated service accounts, not personal accounts
 - **Sudoers Configuration**: Minimal sudo permissions, no passwordless full sudo
+- **Callback Secret**: Auto-generated secret authenticates all ban notification requests; keep it secure and never expose

 #### Data Protection